snubsalot/fat-dash/README.md

 You can create your own scenario groups containing multiple freely chosen scenarios.
 These scenario groups provide  average-based progress tracking of all contained scenarios in one simple graph and can be selected like a plain scenario in the Time Line widget.

-E.g. group up all scenarios from the beginner routine in the AIMER7 guide ([Link](https://www.dropbox.com/s/vaba3potfhf9jy1/KovaaK%20aim%20workout%20routines.pdf?dl=0)).
+E.g. you could take all scenarios from the routines in the AIMER7 guide (Link).
 Track, how well you have performed for all scenarios over time and gauge if your ready for harder stuff.
-More examples:
+More example groups:

-- 1Wall target group
-- Reflex flick scenarios
+- reflex flick scenarios
 - tracking scenarios
+- scenarios with "1wall target XY"
+- scenarios with weapon XY
-- All (could take one more sec to finish :-P)
+- all played(!) scenarios to get overall game progress in one nutty graph (could take one more sec to finish :-P)
-- ...
+- ... only limited by your creativity ...

 ### Create group
 from Time Line Chart: